qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 --------------------------

-The |topopologicalEditing| :sup:`Topological editing` button helps when editing and to maintain features with common boundaries.
+The |topopologicalEditing| :sup:`Topological editing` button helps when editing and maintaining features with common boundaries.
 With this option enabled, QGIS 'detects' boundaries that are shared by the features; When you move common vertices/segments, QGIS will also move them in the geometries of the neighboring features.